Foam vs Fiberglass vs Cellulose: Which Insulation is Best for My Existing House?

 Fiberglass is another traditional insulation material that consists of extremely fine glass fibers.

 Fiberglass can be installed as a DIY project and is inexpensive.
 The downside of fiberglass is that the fibers it is made up of can be inhaled and even embed in the skin.
 It also still allows for airflow into the attic.

 Open cell spray foam insulation is an air barrier material that creates a seal against air movement.
 It can expand up to 100 times its original size, filling every nook and cranny in the attic.
 Its main ingredients are water-blown and organic chemical compounds derived from petroleum extracts making it environmentally safe.

 Spray foam is Class One Fire Rated for the attic, which means it won’t serve as a catalyst if there were a fire.
 It also doesn’t retain water that will promote mold and mildew growth, it creates an air seal that helps lower monthly energy bills, and creates a semi-conditioned space by insulating the roof deck in an unvented attic.

 The downside of spray foam is that it is more expensive than traditional forms of insulation and is too complex for a DIY project, so a contractor must install it.

-Best Existing Walls Insulation: Blown-In Cellulose or Injection Foam
+Best Insulation for Existing Walls: Blown-In Cellulose vs Injection Foam

-More traditional forms of insulation, like cellulose, is resistant to heat that is transferred through conduction.
+More traditional house insulation types, like cellulose, is resistant to heat that is transferred through conduction.
 During the winter months, that heat transfer is from the inside of your home to the outside and vice versa in the summer.